grongierisc/interoperability-embedded-python/README.md

 ## interoperability-embedded-python
 This proof of concept aims to show how the **iris interoperability framework** can be use with **embedded python**.
 This is a hack, this not for production.
-Most of the code came from PEX for Python by Mo Cheng and Summer Gerry.
-The register part is from the not released feature form IRIS 2021.3.

 ## What The Project Does ?